About Me: who is Monica Cesarato

 My name is Monica, I am a native Italian from Venice, Italy.

 I am a Food and Travel blogger talking about Venice, Veneto and Italy, a Culinary guide and a Cooking instructor offering cooking classes and catering with Cook In Venice.
+I am also a Social Media Manager.

 I was happy to offer my little knowledge to Katie and Giancarlo Caldesi for some of the recipes in their new Cookbook Venice: Recipes Lost and found and to Carmela Sereno Hayes for a couple of recipes on A Passion for Pasta.